The following professionals lent their expertise to this article:

 Medical Coding Certification Online

-Now that we’ve established why certification is important, let’s explore the various options available.
-There are two main certifying organizations, and both offer several coding designations.
-Let’s take a closer look at each one.
+There are two main certifying organizations in medical billing and coding, both of which offer several coding designations.
+Let’s take a closer look at each.

-Founded in 1988, the AAPC was originally known as the American Academy of Professional Coders.
-It has grown to encompass more than 180,000 members worldwide and offers 28 different certifications for professionals working on the business side of health care.
-The group offers four designations specifically for coders.
+Founded in 1988 and originally known as the American Academy of Professional Coders, the AAPC today encompasses more than 300,000 members worldwide and currently offers two dozen different certifications for professionals working on the business side of health care.

 Certified Professional Coder (CPC) – AAPC describes this as the gold standard for coders working in doctor office settings.
-A CPC is expected to have mastery of all code sets – CPT, ICD-10-CM and HCPCS Level II – as well understand how to handle claims denials, charge captures and other issues.
+A CPC is expected to have mastery of all code sets – CPT, ICD-10-CM and HCPCS Level II – as well as a solid understanding of how to handle claims denials, charge captures and other issues.

-Certified Outpatient Coder (COC) – This credential is for those with the expertise needed to work in outpatient facilities such as emergency departments, therapy offices and diagnostic centers.
-AAPC anticipates career opportunities in outpatient facilities may rise as physicians move away from private practice and increasingly join hospital groups.
+Certified Outpatient Coder (COC) – The COC is credential is for those with the expertise needed to work in outpatient facilities such as emergency departments, therapy offices and diagnostic centers.
+The AAPC anticipates career opportunities in outpatient facilities may rise as physicians move away from private practice and increasingly join hospital groups.

-Certified Risk Adjustment Coder (CRC) – As another new certification option, the CRC indicates a coder’s ability to read a medical chart and assign correct diagnosis codes.
+Certified Risk Adjustment Coder (CRC) – Another recently-added certification option, the CRC indicates a coder’s ability to read a medical chart and assign correct diagnosis codes.
 In addition to understanding medical coding guidelines, CRC applicants must know the audit process and documentation requirements for risk adjustment coding.

 AHIMA Coding Certifications

-Certified Coding Specialist (CCS) – This certification is designed for those who will be classifying medical data, such as those working in a hospital setting.
+Certified Coding Specialist (CCS) – This certification is designed for those who will be classifying medical data, including those working in a hospital setting.
 AHIMA notes the skills of a CCS may also be needed by researchers and public health officials as they monitor health patterns and interventions.

 Certified Coding Specialist-Physician Based (CCS-P) – The CCS-P designation is for those who specialize in physician-based settings such as doctor offices, group practices or specialty clinics.
 Applicants for this credential must have an in-depth knowledge of the CPT coding system as well as an understanding of the ICD-10-CM and HCPCS Level II systems.